St. Paul, Alaska: Climate

 The island's humidity level, which averages more than 80 percent year round, is highest during the summer.
 Cloud cover levels peak during the summer as well.
 Although high year-round, with an average of 88 percent, cloud cover levels rise to 95 percent in the summer.
 Fog too is more common in the summer, occurring on roughly one-third of the days.
 The island receives about 23.8 in of precipitation per year, with the highest monthly totals occurring between late summer and early winter, when Bering Sea storms batter the island.
-Snowfall levels are highest between December and March, averaging 61.7 in per year.
+The wettest calendar year has been 1964 with 36.62 in and the driest 1977 with 9.82 in, whilst the highest monthly rainfall of 9.32 in occurred twice in August 1953 and September 2025.
+Snowfall levels are highest between December and March, averaging 61.7 in per year, with the greatest occurring from July 1963 to June 1964 when 139.0 in fell, and the least from July 1936 to June 1937 with only 20.5 in.
 Other than trace amounts, the period from June to September is generally snow-free.
-High winds and relatively warm temperatures combine to keep snow levels low, resulting in monthly mean snow depths of less than 6 in.
-Hours of daylight range from a low of 6.5 hours in midwinter to a high of 18 hours in midsummer.
+High winds and relatively warm temperatures combine to keep snow levels low, resulting in monthly mean snow depths of less than 6 in, and a record depth of 37 in on February 4 and 5, 2000.

+Hours of daylight range from a low of 6.5 hours in midwinter to a high of 18 hours in midsummer..
+Lightning and thunder are virtually unheard of.
+The last time a thunderstorm occurred in St. Paul was on November 8, 1982, which was the first thunderstorm in 40 years.